rockyhb/dverein/docs/index.rst

 ..
-Djange Verein documentation master file, created by sphinx-quickstart.
+Django Verein documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Djange Verein's documentation!
+Welcome to Django Verein's documentation!
 ======================================================================

 .. toctree::